irakin30/D.I.T.T.O./README.md

 This is done by blurring the image with a Gulssian mask.
 Next we find the gradient magnitude for edge detection.
 From this we will threshold the Gradient Magnitude with **n** percentile of max threshold.
-Afterwards we filter filter out large areas within as these usually present the pokeballs, edges or giant text
+Afterwards we filter filter out large areas within as these usually present the pokeballs, edges or giant text Lastly we set a hough transform threshold to find detect lines with certain amount of votes.
+Very lastly we filter out lines that are of bigger than a certain area size.

 ## References